 So there it was, a sly solution.
 The two men’s papers were presented together, along with the hint that Darwin had come to it first.
 The presentation would be cemented in print by August, allowing Darwin and Wallace to both claim partial priority for the idea of evolution through natural selection (though Darwin perhaps a little more priority).

 Lastly, the question that lingers in many minds is: was this honorable?
-Did Darwin act in an honorable, ethical way?
+Did Darwin act in a morally just, ethical way?
 This is a tough question to answer and historians have scrutinized this issue over the years.
-Some questioned Darwin’s timeline of when he received Wallace’s letter, even suggesting Darwin lied about how long he had Wallace’s paper–and plagiarized parts of it before turning it over to Lyell.
+Some have questioned Darwin’s timeline of when he received Wallace’s letter, even suggesting Darwin lied about how long he had Wallace’s paper and that he plagiarized parts of it before turning it over to Lyell.
 Though most historians wouldn’t go quite that far to say Darwin plagiarized, questions of his honorability remain.

 It’s hard to know what really happened, and questions of scientific priority are troubling and complicated.
 It is understandable that Darwin didn’t want to see his life’s work slip away, right?
 As historians, it is not our job to pass judgment on our historical subjects, as they were just imperfect humans living in a given place and time trying to make the best with what they had.
 That said, I do find it interesting to wonder what really went down.
 Science writer David Quammen wrapped this issue up well in his book on Wallace, stating “Darwin himself had behaved weakly and selfishly at best; how we may have behaved at worst, we don’t know.”

 This brings us to the conclusion of Darwin’s Worst Nightmare.
-He came out relatively unscathed if a little shaken.
+Darwin came out relatively unscathed if a little shaken.
 The rest is history, as they say.
 On the Origin of Species was published the following year, forever cementing Darwin as a legendary figure in the history of science.
-Thanks for following along this three part blog series, and please let me know in the comments what you think.
+Thanks for following along this three-part series, and please let me know in the comments what you think.
 Was Darwin wrong?
 Was Wallace abused?
 Is there anything we can do today to reconstruct a more balanced historical narrative?